How to Generate an Excel File on Razor Pages

 HTML

-In the HTML code above, I create a form with the property "asp-page-handler" set to "Export".
-This will enable the application to export an Excel file to our PC.
-I also create a button with the text "Generate Excel File!".
+In the HTML code above, create a form tag with the property "asp-page-handler" set to "Export".
+This will enable the application to export an Excel file to the local machine.
+Additionally, create a button with the text "Generate Excel File!".
 When the user clicks on this button, it'll trigger the browser to download the generated Excel file.

 Run the Project